chinh1809z/Job-Level-Classification/README.md

 models/final_model.pkl
 ```

-Because the preprocessing steps are included in the saved pipeline, new job postings can be passed directly to the model without manually applying TF-IDF, One-Hot Encoding, or feature selection.
+Because preprocessing is included in the saved pipeline, new job postings can be passed directly to the model without manually applying TF-IDF, One-Hot Encoding, or feature selection.

 ---

-# Prediction
+## Prediction

-The trained model can be loaded using:
+The trained model can be loaded with:

 ```python
 import joblib